SLieve/technicalgrimoire/_posts/2020-09-01-TechnicalTea2.md

             <code>audio</code> element.
     </audio>
 </figure>

+All three of today's teas come from [Elden Street Tea Shop](https://www.eldenstreettea.com/) which was recommended to me by a friend.

+ - [**Emperor Pu'erh**](https://www.eldenstreettea.com/teas.html?store-page=Emperor-Puerh-Aged-4-years-p190919414) - Aged 4 years.
+Elemental earthly with chestnut notes.
+Smooth finish.
+ - **Organic Lapsang** - A smooth crisp character with the remarkable and heady aroma of a pine and oak wood fire.
+Cup tends bright with reddish hues. (this is also from Elden Street, but I couldn't find a link on their site)
+ - [**Organic Earl Grey**](https://www.eldenstreettea.com/teas.html?store-page=Organic-Earl-Grey-p190939469) - A classic tea that will never go out of style.
+Ceylon black tea blended with bergamot and blue cornflowers.
+A great pairing with milk and sugar.

+This review will be a little different.
+I already drink and enjoy these teas every day!
+This will be less of a review and more of a chance to ramble about teas I like and some of the history behind them.

 In addition I got this fancy new tea tray to celebrate the podcast!
 It's WAY easier cleanup than the big one I use for group ceremonies.